 - Safe Use and Operation Instructions & Inspection Checklist

-Please note these instructions were derived from company proprietary materials and (3) three source documents including ANSI B30.17, CMAA Specification #74, Revised 1987, and OSHA 1910.179.
-As excerpts, the short form Wallace documents are intended to serve as general guidelines are not to be considered the sole source when performing routine maintenance and inspection tasks.
+Please note these instructions were derived from company proprietary materials and (3) three source documents including ANSI B30.17, CMAA Specification #74 Revised 1987, and OSHA 1910.179.
+As excerpts, the short form Wallace documents are intended to serve as general guidelines and should not be considered the sole source when performing routine maintenance and inspection tasks.

 Crane Assembly Instructions

-The following list contains assembly instructions only in a short downloadable format.
+The following list contains assembly instructions in a short, downloadable format.